sudipghosh98/news_react/README.md

-Please make sure that all the node dependences are install in your system to run the code.
+1. Please make sure that all the node dependences are install in your system to run the code.
+2. Sir, the api given to me is not function, so I have used another api inspite of using the given ones.